briansunter/graph/site/src/content/logseq/heap.md

 style A display:none
 ```

-{{youtube-timestamp 1526}}  we adjust the elements from the root towards leaf, maintaining complete binary property
+{{youtube-timestamp 1526}} Now we adjust the elements from the root towards leaf, maintaining complete binary property

 Check 16's child elements, which child is greater? `30` so swap with `30`